How do professional photographers blur the background in their photos while keeping the subject in focus?

 2. Use a longer focal length to blur the background more.

 By zooming in, the actual depth of field doesn't change, but the angle of view is much smaller, meaning you'll only capture a smaller area of background.
 With a smaller angle of view, the rays of light entering the camera are more parallel, and the background appears larger, and less focused.

 The Brenizer method takes advantage of this by stitching multiple shots together at longer focal lengths, usually with a wider aperture to take the effect to the extreme, so that we can enjoy both the soft background, and the wider field of view.
 Read more about the Brenizer method.

-3. Get closer to the subject for that macro effect.
+3. Get closer to the subject for a macro effect.

 Macro photography introduces high ratios of background to subject distance by getting extremely close to the subject.
 Combined with longer focal lengths, and wide apertures, incredibly thin areas of focus can be created.
 Getting closer to the subject works for any kind of lens or subject.